MARKET SNAPSHOT: Stocks Struggle For Second Day On Geopolitical Uncertainties

 That fall came after Apple unveiled its HomePod smart speaker and other new offerings (http://www.marketwatch.com/story/apple-bets-that-youll-adopt-these-3-tech-habits-2017-06-05), and as Pacific Crest analysts downgraded the stock (http://www.marketwatch.com/story/apple-downgraded-as-analysts-say-investors-dazzled-by-iphone-8-arent-pricing-in-enough-risk-2017-06-05), saying all of the upside from the next iPhone is already priced in.

 Amazon.com Inc.(AMZN) is dropping the price for its Prime membership for low-income shoppers (http://www.marketwatch.com/story/amazon-cuts-prime-fee-for-low-income-shoppers-as-it-takes-on-wal-mart-2017-06-06).
 The move is seen as taking aim at Wal-Mart, which counts on shoppers who receive government assistance for a large percentage of its sales.
-Wal-Mart shares were down nearly 2%, while Amazon shares were up 0.2%.
+Wal-Mart shares were down 2%, while Amazon shares were flat.

 Struggling Toshiba Corp.(6502.TO) (6502.TO) has granted preferential negotiating rights for its semiconductor unit to U.S. chip maker Broadcom Ltd.(AVGO), said a report from the Asahi Shimbun (http://www.asahi.com/ajw/articles/AJ201706060045.html), a Japanese newspaper.
 Broadcom shares rose 0.8%.